ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-operations-oracle/index.md

 ## Overview

 When designing a grid based application, one of the key considerations is how much data needs to be sent from the server to the client.
-As a developer using ag-Grid you won't need to switch between grids based on the answer to this question, instead just select the appropriate Row Model used by the grid.
+As a developer using AG Grid you won't need to switch between grids based on the answer to this question, instead just select the appropriate Row Model used by the grid.

 ### Client-Side Row Model